Ashwoodpt/TA-DocuSketch/README.md

 ## Description

-Test assignment for a trainee position in DocuSketch
+Test assignment for a trainee position in DocuSketch, hosted [here](aicongenerator.netlify.app)

 ### Technologies used: